Shazy1997/step-towards-light/.warp_rules/project-status.md

   3. Add more UI components
   4. Enhance test coverage

-  Last Git Commit: feat: Add comprehensive Docker monitoring system
+  Last Git Commit: docs: Add monitoring infrastructure documentation

-- Add WarpDockerMonitor class for container monitoring
+- Document all monitoring components
-- Implement real-time logs and metrics tracking
+- List available commands and integrations
-- Add Docker events monitoring
-- Create health check system
-- Add resource usage snapshots
-- Create custom Warp command shortcuts
-- Implement docker-compose validation

-This monitoring system provides:
-- Real-time container metrics
-- Event monitoring and notifications
+- Describe data storage and automated checks
-- Health checks and status reporting
+- Provide usage instructions and maintenance guide

-- Historical data tracking
-- Easy-to-use command shortcuts
+This documentation provides a complete overview of the monitoring infrastructure and how to use it effectively.